jhu-dvrk/dvrk-readthedocs/docs/pages/troubleshooting/potentiometers.rst

 encoder or potentiometers.

-If you're using a recent dVRK version (2.1+), there is an option to plot the encoder and potentiometer values directly in the console application.
+If you're using a recent dVRK version (2.1+), there is an option to plot the encoder and potentiometer values directly in the system application.
 In the IO tab, under "Service", check "Plot position".
 You can then select which joint/actuator to display using the drop down menu on the left.
 This can be used to get a sense of what the